 An exciting and challenging research topic I am working on is content understanding in videos from surgical procedures and interaction with medical videos.
-The rational behind is the fact that these days many surgeons record videos during endoscopic, laparoscopy, or microscopic surgeries and archive them for later use, since these videos contain highly important information that can be used later for:
+These days many surgeons record videos during endoscopic, laparoscopy, or microscopic surgeries and archive them for later use, since these videos contain highly important information that can be used later for:

 - teaching and training